 On your customer, not your competition.
 Remember, you are ultimately trying to build a relationship your customers will cherish, not win a race your patrons don’t care about.
-Keep their needs front & centre, make sure the rules of engagement are simple to understand, reward at multiple levels, bake-in the right blend of intrinsic and extrinsic motivation while designing your rewards stack and tweak the program as-you-go to accommodate shifts in your customers’ moods and tastes.
+Keep their needs front & centre, make sure the rules of engagement are simple to understand, the reward at multiple levels, bake in the right blend of intrinsic and extrinsic motivation while designing your rewards stack and tweak the program as you go to accommodate shifts in your customers’ moods and tastes.

 2. Get Inventive with Tech.